Backbeat (film)

-Backbeat is a 1994 independent drama film directed by Iain Softley.
-It chronicles the early days of the Beatles in Hamburg, Germany.
-The film focuses primarily on the relationship between Stuart Sutcliffe (Stephen Dorff) and John Lennon (Ian Hart), and also with Sutcliffe's German girlfriend Astrid Kirchherr (Sheryl Lee).
-It has subsequently been made into a stage production.
+Backbeat is a 1994 British biographical drama film directed and co-written by Iain Softley in his feature directorial debut.
+It chronicles the early days of The Beatles in Hamburg, West Germany, focusing primarily on the relationship between Stuart Sutcliffe (Stephen Dorff) and John Lennon (Ian Hart), and also with Sutcliffe's German girlfriend Astrid Kirchherr (Sheryl Lee).

+The film was produced by Channel Four Films and PolyGram Filmed Entertainment, and was released in the UK on April 1, 1994.
+It received mixed-to-positive reviews from critics, though was well-received by the real-life Beatles and Kirchherr.
+The score by Don Was earned a BAFTA Award for Best Original Music, and the film was nominated for Outstanding British Film and Best Sound.

 Plot

 The film follows the Beatles through their pre-fame Hamburg days when Stuart Sutcliffe, the band's bassist, meets German photographer Astrid Kirchherr.

 Cast

-In addition, brief portrayals of other historical characters in these early days of the Beatles include Paul Duckworth as Ringo Starr, Paul Humpoletz as Bruno Koschmider, Wolf Kahler as Bert Kaempfert and James Doherty as Tony Sheridan.
+Casting notes

 Hart had already played Lennon in the 1991 film The Hours and Times.
 Bakewell later reprised his role as McCartney in the 2000 television film The Linda McCartney Story.
 Williams reprised his role as Best in the 2000 television film In His Life: The John Lennon Story.

+Freda Kelly was the Beatles' longtime secretary and the president of their official fan club during the 1960s and '70s.